-STORAGE AND HANDLING PRACTICES -- BULK CONTAINERS: Bulk containers (e.g., 250 gallon "mini-bulk" tanks) holding this product should be loaded and unloaded in strict accordance with container manufacturer's recommendation and all established on-site safety procedures.
-Appropriate personal protective equipment must be used (see Section 8, Personal Protection).
+STORAGE AND HANDLING PRACTICES -- BULK CONTAINERS (continued): Appropriate personal protective equipment must be used (see Section 8, Personal Protection).
 All transfer and dilution equipment must be inspected prior to each use.
 Transfer and dilution operations must be attended at all times.
 Hoses must be verified to be clean and free of incompatible chemicals prior to connection to the tank.
 Valves and hoses must be verified to be in the correct positions prior to starting transfer and dilution operations.